-The Plan covers medical consultations provided by a Teladoc physician for purposes of evaluating and treating health conditions.
+The Plan covers medical consultations provided by a Teladoc Physician for purposes of evaluating and treating health conditions.

-Availability and delivery method (phone, video or both) of Teladoc consultations are determined by the state regulations in the state where the patient is located at the time the consultation is provided.
+Availability and delivery method (phone, video or both) of Teladoc Consultations are determined by the state regulations in the state where the patient is located at the time the consultation is provided.

-Teladoc provides medical care consultations via telephone or online video consultations for acute non-emergency medical issues such as:
+Teladoc provides medical consultations via telephone or online video consultations for acute nonemergency medical issues such as:

-- Sinus infections;
+- Sinus infections:

-- Cold and flu symptoms;
+- · Cold and flu symptoms;

 - Allergies;

-- Bronchitis; and
+- · Bronchitis; and

 - Minor eye, ear, skin and respiratory infections.

-Teladoc is available 24 hours a day, 7 days a week, 365 days a year and provides access to a national network of U.S. board-certified physicians who can resolve many acute non-emergency medical issues via telephone or online video consultations.
-Teladoc physicians can prescribe prescription drugs for a variety of acute non-emergency medical conditions, by telephoning the prescription in-to the pharmacy you choose for easy pickup.
-All consultation fees you pay to Teladoc count toward meeting your annual deductible and annual out-of-pocket maximum.
+Teladoc is available 24 hours a day, 7 days a week, 365 days a year, and provides access to a national network of U.S. board-certified Physicians who can resolve many acute non-emergency medical issues via telephone or online video consultations.
+If Medically Necessary, Teladoc Physicians can prescribe drugs to treat a variety of acute non-Emergency Medical Conditions by calling in a prescription for easy pickup from the pharmacy you choose.
+Prescription drugs prescribed by a Teladoc Physician are subject to the prescription drug Copayment and Coinsurance under the Plan.
+All consultation fees you pay to Teladoc count toward your annual out-of-pocket maximum.

-Eligible participants must register with Teladoc on-line at Benefits.cooperative.com/Teladoc, at Teladoc.com/NRECA or by calling toll free 800.Teladoc (800.835.2362), and provide a brief medical history, in order to use the consultation services.
-To set up an account, go to Benefits.cooperative.com/Teladoc or Teladoc.com/NRECA, and click Set up account, and then provide the required information.
+To use the consultation services, eligible participants must register with Teladoc either online or by calling 800.Teladoc (800.835.2362).
+You must then provide a brief medical history.
+To set up an account online, go to Benefits.cooperative.com/Teladoc or Teladoc.com/NRECA, click "Set up account," and then provide the requested information.

-Important Notes (Subject to State Regulations):
+Important Teladoc restrictions (subject to state regulations):

-- Arkansas law requires video consultation for the first Teladoc consultation; - Delaware law requires video consultation for the first Teladoc consultation; - Phone consultations are not available in Idaho per state regulations.
-Only video consultations are available in Idaho; and - Georgia law prohibits a physician from prescribing medication for longer than 3 days for any consultation, whether it is with Teladoc or with a cross-covering physician chosen by the patient's provider.
+- Arkansas law requires video consultation for the first Teladoc Consultation. - Delaware law requires video consultation for the first Teladoc Consultation. - Phone consultations are not available in Idaho per state regulations.
+Only video consultations are available in Idaho. - Georgia law prohibits a Physician from prescribing medication for longer than 3 days for any telemedicine consultation, whether it is with Teladoc or with a cross-covering Physician chosen by the patient's provider. - These state restrictions are subject to change.